firelzrd/nap/README.md

 - **Expert 0** — short sleep predictions (log2(sleep_length) < threshold)
 - **Expert 1** — deep sleep predictions (log2(sleep_length) >= threshold)

-The expert boundary is set to the midpoint between the shallowest and deepest C-state costs in log2 space.
+The expert boundary is tied to the tick period (`TICK_NSEC`): the first C-state whose target residency exceeds one jiffy marks the start of the "long" regime.
+This separates tick-bound idles (where measured residency is dominated by the next tick, producing noisy gradients) from nohz idles (where residency reflects the workload's true idle duration).
+If all states exceed one jiffy, the boundary is placed just below C1 so the short expert remains routable but unused.
 On each idle entry, feature\[0\] (log2 of the next timer event) is compared against this threshold to select the active expert.
 Only the selected expert runs the forward pass and receives weight updates.

 ### Feature Groups